-Regardless of your feelings on the recent election, nothing in this century has provoked so many conflicted responses.
+Regardless of your feelings on the 2016 election results, nothing in this century has provoked so many conflicted responses.
 After the most polarizing campaign season in my forty-one years, the tremors have been as divisive as the quake.

 Humans are emotional animals.
 We respond first with our feelings and rationalize later.
 Neuroscientist Paul D. MacLean’s triune brain theory summarizes this nicely: the survival response from the reptilian brain is translated by our neomammalian complex, which includes our prefrontal cortex, the site of reasoning.
 We’ve had innumerable feelings over the last week; how we’ve shared them is as varied as possible.